drvinceknight/unpeudemath/_posts/2014-07-15-three-days-two-highered-conference.md

     Another important point was the criteria that defines an IBL approach:

     > Students are in charge of not only generating the content but also critiquing the content.

+    You can find all of Dana and TJ's content on their [github repository](https://github.com/dcernst/IBL-CardiffWorkshop2014).

 After this session I enjoyed a good chat with TJ who helped me figure out how to make my R/SAS course better.
 After that my project student who will be working with me to evaluate my flipped classroom had a great talk with Robert, TJ and Dana who gave some really helpful advice.